UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/notes/lesson01.rst

 * Name
 * Programming background: what languages have you used?
 * Why do you want to learn Python?
-* what's your favorite coffee shop or bar -- or was, before the Pandemic.
+* What's your favorite coffee shop or bar -- or was, before the Pandemic.

+* What is your gitHub handle -- if you already have one.
+  If not, send it to us when you get it: ``pythonCHB@gmail.com``

 Introduction to This Class